Pula or Rovinj? Where to Stay in Istria

 That being said, however, Rovinj is arguably the better option if you are after a relaxing seaside holiday in a beautiful setting.
 The main draw of Rovinj is inarguably its postcard-perfect Old Town and many hours can be spent just strolling around the narrow cobbled streets.

-Rovinj is also a great location to go wine tasting — Istria is Croatia’s top grape-growing region and the wines produced from hundreds of vineyards are unique and delicious.
+Rovinj is also a great location to go wine tasting — Istria is one of Croatia’s top grape-growing regions and the wines produced from hundreds of vineyards are unique and delicious.

 All in all, if you’re after a more relaxing seaside holiday, then Rovinj might be the better option for where to stay in Istria.